Here’s how Chicago is preparing as possible National Guard deployment looms

 “We have not called for this.
 Our people have not asked for this, but nevertheless, we find ourselves having to respond to this,” Johnson said before signing the executive order Saturday.

+Temporary fencing will be installed outside the Everett McKinley Dirksen Courthouse, a federal building downtown, to make sure those who need to access the court are able to do so, the United States District Court for the Northern District of Illinois said in a statement.
+The court doesn’t handle deportation-related cases as they are administrative proceedings, not judicial.

-The case against National Guard deployment in a US city was bolstered Tuesday in San Francisco, where a federal judge ruled the administration’s Los Angeles deployment in June broke federal law prohibiting the military from law enforcement activity on US soil in most cases.
-The Trump administration has appealed.
+The case against National Guard deployment in a US city was bolstered Tuesday in San Francisco, where a federal judge ruled the administration’s Los Angeles deployment in June broke federal law prohibiting the military from law enforcement activity on US soil in most cases; the Trump administration has appealed.
+Meantime, Washington, DC, sued Thursday over the National Guard deployment in the nation’s capital.

 Although US District Judge Charles Breyer ordered the federal government to stand down in California, his ruling is not effective in Illinois, and Trump has shown no indication the court decision changed his intentions.